-Yes, and the current prohibition on the sale and possession of Caulerpa under the Fisheries Management Act 1994 will continue under the new Biosecurity Act 2015.
+Yes, the sale and possession of Caulerpa is prohibited under the Biosecurity Act 2015.

 Waterway users should thoroughly wash down and check equipment for Caulerpa after use.
 Caulerpa can remain viable out of the water for days in the right conditions.
 Collect and dispose of any fragments in a plastic bag into general waste.
 Never return any Caulerpa fragments to the water.